csfalcione/ubuntu-quickstart/README.md

 You should probably consider forking this repository and using your own rcfiles.

 ### install.sh
+This uses `apt` to install packages.
+If you're not using a Ubuntu-like distribution, change as necessary.

  This will install:
 + `wget`, `git`, `zsh`, and `vim`
 + `fonts-powerline` and `ttf-ancient-fonts`